mui/toolpad/CONTRIBUTING.md

 If you would like to hack on MUI Toolpad or want to run the latest version, you can follow these steps:

+_If you're looking into contributing to the docs, follow the instructions down below_

 ### Prerequisites

 - git